smartbugs/smartbugs/README.md

 ## Smart Contract Datasets

-See our [information on available datasets](doc/datasets.md) if you are looking for datasets to run SmartBugs on.
+See our [information on available datasets](doc/datasets.md) if you are looking for input data.
 The number of contracts in these datasets ranges from 10 to 250,000.

-## Academic Usage: How to Cite
+## Academia: How to Cite

 If you use SmartBugs or one of the datasets above, you may want to cite your sources.
 See the [list of publications](doc/academia.md) for details.